 • If you are in the US, but outside Davis - Telehealth appointments can be made at the SHCS.
 Other appointments, except emergency room visits, require a referral from SHCS.
 You can learn more about how to access services on the How to Use UC SHIP website.

 • If you are outside the US - When outside the US, your UC SHIP plan acts as an out of network plan.
 This means you pay up front and file a claim for reimbursement.
 UC SHIP covers most out-of-network care at 60% of Usual and Customary Charges.
 Use the Global Core website to search for a provider by country/city and to access claim forms.
 Review the Services Outside the US section at the bottom of the How to Use UC SHIP website and the BCBS Global Care brochure for more information

 - Do I need to notify SISS if my address changes?
 When should I do that?

 • Physical relocation within the US: Yes, International students who are in the United States are required to notify SISS of a change of address within 10 days of their physical relocation.
 This is done through your iGlobal portal.

 • Leaving the US due to COVID-19: No, international students who leave the United States or who are remaining out of the United States due to COVID-19 do not have to report a change of address.
-SISS has been surveying international students regarding their fall quarter plan.
+SISS has been surveying international students.
 At the beginning of the quarter, SISS will make a required notation for these students in SEVIS.

 - How will international students receive funding?